ReemaJiries/CodeU/README.md

+# First-Assignment

-# CodeUI am Computer Engineering student at the Hebrew University third year as part of CodeU program at Google for students we should submit this assignment
+I am Computer Engineering student at the Hebrew University third year as part of CodeU program at Google for students we should submit this assignment

 Q1: is_permutation.py: contains a function is_permutation(str1 = "", str2 = "") input: two strings output: if one is a permutation of the other